CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 - Collect data from monitored resources by using Azure Monitor Metrics.

-### Task 1: Review Azure Monitor metrics & Setup Alerts
+### Task 1: Review Azure Monitor metrics

-In this task, you will be reviewing the monitored AKS cluster  and setting up the alerts.
+In this task, you will be reviewing the monitored AKS cluster

 1. Navigate back to the Azure portal in the browser and search for **Monitor**.